pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

 Commit `A` is where `origin/HEAD` (the remote master branch) is and `B`, `C`, `D` and `E` is the work I did on master directly and should moved to a feature branch.

 Since a branch in git is just a pointer this is can easily be done.
-Let us first create the new feature branch and call it `feature-x`.
+Let us first create the new feature branch and call it `feature`.
 We do this now because it should have the same state as the current `master` branch.

-    git branch feature-x
+    git branch feature

-Both `master` and `feature-x` point to the last commit `E`.
+Both `master` and `feature` point to the last commit `E`.

-                         feature-x
+                         feature
                           master
                             ↓
     commits     A--B--C--D--E